brandonmarczak/TechnicalTask/README.md

 # TechnicalTask

-Recreated a single webpage called Munch with best approaches for web development."# TechnicalTask"
+Recreated a single webpage called Munch with best approaches for web development.